 If the word “peel” immediately brings to mind Samantha’s “beef carpaccio” face in that one episode of Sex and the City, we don’t blame you.
 After all, the very word lends itself to images of raw, red, painful skin.
 But it might be time for a paradigm shift—there’s a lot about peels that you don’t know (including the fact that they can actually be—wait for it—gentle).

-We spoke with peel expert and esthetician Kerry Benjamin and asked her to share all the things about peels that you don’t know—like how pH balance plays a part, the right age to start getting peels, and the one thing you should always avoid afterward.
+We spoke with peel expert Kerry Benjamin and asked her to share all the things about peels that you don’t know—like how pH balance plays a part, the right age to start getting peels, and the one thing you should always avoid afterward.
 Keep reading for six surprising things about peels you didn’t already know!

 Like most people, you probably judge the strength of a peel on the percentage of active ingredients.
 For example, one would assume that a 15% glycolic acid peel would be more intense than a 10% glycolic acid peel.
 However, there’s something else you should take into account: pH balance.
 “The lower the pH level, the more acidic and more aggressive the peel,” Benjamin says.
 “Dermatologists can administer peels with a lower pH than estheticians.”
 She says that these lower pH balance peels can penetrate through the epidermis to the dermal layer and are highly invasive, painful, and need considerable downtime.